laurengarcia/url-metadata/README.md

 # [wip] url-metadata
 Request an http url and scrape its metadata.
+Many of the metadata fields returned are [Open Graph Protocol (og:)](http://ogp.me/) so far.

 ## Usage